caltechlibrary/cold/deployment.md

 Steps:

 1. Set the environment variable FEEDS_BASE_DIR to point to where feeds staging is deployed.
 2. Copy people.csv and groups.csv from feeds.library.caltech.edu and save then as `people_final.csv` and `groups_final.csv`.
-Copy edit the files if neccessary (e.g. remove duplicate rows)
+Copy edit the files if necessary (e.g. remove duplicate rows)
 3. Copy the directory names for people on feeds.library.caltech.edu and render this as a [single CSV column](in_feeds.csv-example) with the heading `clpid`.
 4. Clear test data from `people.ds` with SQLite3 cli.
 5. Run `ds_importer`